Short Break Project

 All our clubs are run by an experienced coordinator and supported by a high level of skilled staff and trained volunteers.
 We are able to support with behaviours that challenge; personal care needs; moving and handling, including the use of hoists; and a range of health needs, including epilepsy, gastro-feeding and diabetes management.

 We use two specialist venues, based in Southborough and Tonbridge.
-All sessions run for five hours from 10am-3pm and require a parental contribution of £4 per hour.
+All sessions run for five hours from 10am-3pm and require a parental contribution of £5 per hour.

 Making a Referral

-We have a limited number of spaces available at our services and typically receive very high demand, which means unfortunately a referral does not guarantee a space.
 Children and young people who are awarded a space will be allocated a group and venue with an appropriate peer group based on evaluation of their individual needs.
 All children and young people must be able to safely participate in a group with up to eight peers.

 Details of other providers and the services they offer can be found on KCC's Local Offer

-In the interest of the environment, we are a predominantly paperless organisation and encourage you to use the online referral form if you are able to.
-If you require a printable or hardcopy version, please contact us at: info@novachildrensproject.co.uk
+In the interest of the environment, we are a predominantly paperless organisation and encourage you to use the online form if you are able to.
+If you require a printable or hardcopy version, please contact us at: info@novachildrensproject.co.uk.

 This service is supported by grants from Kent County Council.